celery/celery/docs/tutorials/otherqueues.rst

 Configuration
 -------------

-Configuration is easy, set the carrot backend, and configure the location of your Redis database::
+Configuration is easy, set the transport, and configure the location of your Redis database::

     BROKER_BACKEND = "redis"